-Clicking the Add Folder icon will allow you to brow your computer for folders containing audio files and them one by one.
-When you have finished, you minimize SoundHound (you need to leave the prog running so it monitors the audio folders).
+Clicking the Add Folder icon will allow you to browse your computer for folders containing audio files and add them one by one.
+When you have finished, you can minimize SoundHound (you need to leave the program

-SoundHound may take a few moments to scan all y folders the first time and will add them all to the Au Database...this will depend on the number of files should only take a couple of minutes at the most if have 1,000 to 2,000 files - but will take considerate longer if you have more files.
+SoundHound may take a few moments to scan all your folders the first time and will add them all to the Audio Database...this will depend on the number of files.
+It should only take a couple of minutes at the most if you have 1,000 to 2,000 files - but will take considerably longer if you have more files.